NVIDIA-Merlin/Transformers4Rec/docs/source/multi_gpu_train.md

 - On each step each GPU will consume the separate mini-batch produced for it by the dataloader
 - On the backward pass the gradient from GPUs will be averaged for accumulation

-To learn more about `DistibutedDataParallel` see the [PyTorch Documentation](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).
+To learn more about `DistributedDataParallel` see the [PyTorch Documentation](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).

 To train using the `DistributedDataParallel` mode user should use PyTorch distributed launcher to run the script: